ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] [MERNSTACK-236] PRIO: Add DEMO links to new LinkedIn profile.
 Explain on LinkedIn profile that I also have another account and that I can't access it anymore.
 - [ ] [MERNSTACK-239] Implement ERROR logging to error log files everywhere console.log is used.
 - [ ] [MERNSTACK-240] Remove all debug data printing console.logs and keep useful error logs.
 Clean up the debug data flow.
+- [x] [MERNSTACK-241] PRIO: Evaluate all `Company` field descriptions and make them correct.
+- [ ] [MERNSTACK-] Fade dropdown menu in and out with quickly with customized animation defined in tailwind.config.js.

+## Versions

+## v0.0.3

+### Find other users for co-ownership with search field

+When you are an owner of a company it is possible to search for any other users of the application and the search terms are matched against other registered users' email, username, first name and last name values.
+The search result is updated every change within the search input field (onChange).

+A list with up to 10 most relevant users that match the criteria will automatically render right below the search field input sorted by most relevant result on top to 10th relevant user last.

+### Send invites to invite other users to get company co-owner

+## v0.0.2

+### Backend server CDN for static files

+The backend server is now a CDN for static files like images.
+This means that the backend server will serve the static files from the `/backend/public` folder.
+This way, the frontend application can access the images from the backend server without having to store the images in the frontend application.
+This also makes it possible to use the backend server as a CDN for other applications that need to access the images.

+### File upload

+Users can now upload a profile picture.
+The profile picture will be saved in the `/backend/public/uploads/images` folder and the path to the image will be saved in the database.
+The backend server will serve the image from the `/backend/public` folder.
+This way, the frontend application can access the image from the backend server and the image path is stored in the database.

+## v0.0.1

+### Registering an Account

+Users can easily create an account by visiting the homepage of my application.
+The registration process is straightforward and requires users to provide basic information such as their email address, a secure password, and any additional required details.
+Once registered, users gain access to the full suite of functionalities offered by the application.

+### Logging In

+Registered users can log in to their accounts using their previously provided credentials.
+This allows them to access and utilize all features and services provided by the application.
+The login process is secure and ensures that only authorized users can access their accounts.

+When you log in a JWT token is generated and stored in the browser's local storage.
+This token is used to authenticate the user and to make sure that the user is authorized to access the application.
+The token is also used to make sure that the user is authorized to access certain resources in the application.
+For example, the user can only access his own company resources and not the company resources of other users.

+## Company Registration and Ownership

+Upon logging in to their account, users have the capability to register a company that they own.
+This action automatically designates the user as the owner of the registered company, granting them administrative privileges within the application.

+- **Ownership Privileges:** The user, upon registering a company, assumes the role of owner with full administrative control over the company's operations.

+### How to Register a Company

+1. Log in to your account.
+2. Navigate to Companies
+3. Click the plus icon to add a new company.
+4. Fill in company details with KVK-number and submit the registration form.

+Upon successful registration and validation from the KVK API, the user will be recognized as the owner of the company and will have access to all administrative functionalities associated with it.

+### How to add a co-owner to a company

+1. Log in to your account.
+2. Navigate to Companies
+3. Click the pencil icon to edit a company.
+4. Search for a user by name, username or email.
+5. Click the add button to add the user as a owner to the company.

 ## Technologies